-Notice the little keyboards next to some fields on the FAFSA.
-Clicking on this icon will pop up a virtual keyboard.
+There are little keyboard icons next to some fields on the FAFSA.
+Clicking on a keyboard icon will pop up a virtual keyboard.
 The U.S. Department of Education added virtual keyboards to the FAFSA to help prevent identity theft.
 Instead of typing in some pieces of information on the FAFSA (especially on public computers at libraries, schools, etc.), the virtual keyboard uses the mouse to make it harder to steal that information through keystroke loggers.